metalim/adventofcode.2019.python/README.md

 * [Advent of Code](https://adventofcode.com/) - obviously.
   * [Scatterplot](http://www.maurits.vdschee.nl/scatterplot/) - timings of first 100 solvers for all AoC tasks.
+  * [Medals](http://www.maurits.vdschee.nl/scatterplot/medals.html) - top 3 positions for each task.
   * [r/adventofcode](https://www.reddit.com/r/adventofcode/) - subreddit with solutions and discussions.
 [Visualizations](https://www.reddit.com/r/adventofcode/search?q=flair_name%3A%22Visualization%22&restrict_sr=1&sort=new) are nice.

 * Other challenges/exercises:
   * [Exercism](https://exercism.io/) - exercises in many language tracks.
 Submit code.
 Can see other solutions.
 Tasks are mostly trivial.
 Can request mentor to improve you coding style.
 I was very satisfied with Go mentor *bitfield*.
   * [Codewars](https://www.codewars.com/) - programming tasks in many languages.
 Submit code.
 Can see other solutions.
 1 kyu (hardest level) katas often question your understanding of language internals.
   * [Project Euler](https://projecteuler.net/) - probably the oldest programming challenge resource.
 Heavily math-based.
 Submit answers.
+  * [CodinGame](https://www.codingame.com/) - programming tasks in many languages.
+Submit code and see resulting animation.
+Can see ofther solutions.
+Has bot battles, if you want competition.
+  * [CodeForces](https://codeforces.com/) - coding contests several times a month.
+Similar to IT Olympics/Olympiads, but online.
+Can solve tasks in archive, if you don't want competition.
+Can participate in Virtual contests, if you want competition, but contest is over.
   * Will not include link to Topcoder, as their website now looks like marketing sh↓t.
 Never used, probably never will.